tortus/csp-reports/README.md

 Tiny Sinatra application to parse CSP violation reports, format them nicely, and forward them on to an email address.
+Easy to deploy with Passenger, or any other app container.

 ## Setup

-Set the following environment variables, or place them in your .env file in development mode:
+Set the following environment variables, or place them in your __.env__ file in development mode:

     CSP_REPORT_SENDER="CSP Reports <csp-reports@mysite.com>"
     CSP_REPORT_RECIPIENTS="csp-violations@mysite.com"